 There are many ways for me to learn about your company, products, or services.
 Cold calling and emailing me is the least-preferred or recommended means.

 I prefer to not be solicited.
-I ask that you to respect my time and privacy by calling or emailing me only if I have recently reached out to you or your company asking for information.
+I ask that you to respect my time and privacy by calling or emailing me or my team only if I or members of my team have recently reached out to you or your company asking for information.

-When choosing between competing solutions, I take into consideration the companies that were most patient and respectful of my time — actively avoiding those that had sales or marketing teams cold contact me by phone or email.
+When choosing between competing solutions, I take into consideration the companies that were most patient and respectful of my time — actively avoiding those that had sales or marketing teams cold contact me or my team by phone or email.

 If you want to learn more about how I actively learn about products and services, please review my FAQ.